Low Level Water Conditions

 - Reduce non-essential water use (car washing, lawn watering)

-Low water levels and water use restrictions
+Low water levels & water use restrictions

 Low water conditions range from Level I to Level III, representing progressively more severe water supply shortages and restrictions on water use.